KRT17 Gene

 This section has been translated automatically.

-Type I keratin is involved in the formation and maintenance of various skin appendages, particularly in determining the shape and orientation of hair.
-It is required for the correct growth of hair follicles, especially for the maintenance of the anagen (growth) state.
+Type I keratin is involved in the formation and maintenance of various skin appendages, particularly in determining the shape and alignment of hair.
+It is necessary for the correct growth of hair follicles, especially for the maintenance of the anagen (growth) state.

 Modulates the function of TNF-alpha in the specific context of the hair cycle.

-Regulates protein synthesis and growth of epithelial cells by binding to the adaptor protein SFN and stimulating the Akt/mTOR pathway.
+Regulates protein synthesis and growth of epithelial cells by binding to the adapter protein SFN and by stimulating the Akt/mTOR signaling pathway.

 Participates in tissue repair.

-The encoded protein may be a marker of basal cell differentiation in complex epithelia and therefore may indicate a specific type of epithelial "stem cell".
+The encoded protein could be a marker for basal cell differentiation in complex epithelia and therefore indicate a certain type of epithelial "stem cell".

 KRT17 acts as a promoter of epithelial proliferation by acting as a regulator of the immune response in the skin: promotes a Th1/Th17-dominated immune milieu.

-May act as an autoantigen in the immunopathogenesis of psoriasis, with specific peptide regions being a major target for autoreactive T cells, causing their proliferation.
+May act as an autoantigen in the immunopathogenesis of psoriasis, with certain peptide regions being a major target for autoreactive T cells, causing their proliferation.

-Ujiie D et al (2020) demonstrated that in colorectal carcinoma, high expression of KRT17 transcripts is significantly associated with poor recurrence-free survival (RFS).
+Ujiie D et al. (2020) were able to demonstrate that high expression of KRT17 transcripts is significantly associated with poor recurrence-free survival (RFS) in colorectal carcinoma.
 An analogous finding can be established in non-small cell lung cancer (NSCLC) (Wang Z et al. 2019).

 Literature